How Retail Barcodes Work

 A barcode is a symbol that visually encodes numbers using differently sized black bars, allowing a scanner to read and retrieve the numbers which the bars represent.
 Barcodes are primarily used in retail environments, where each barcode has a different product assigned to although there are other applications.

-This system has many benefits which is why barcodes are ubiquitous in retail stores around the world.
+This system has many benefits, which are why barcodes are ubiquitous in retail stores around the world.
 These benefits include:

 - Quickly pulling up accurate pricing information at the checkout

 - Reducing human error by using an electronic scanner